Breland Station

 Breland Station (Breland stasjon) is a railway station on the Sørlandet Line situated in the village of Breland in Lindesnes municipality in Agder county, Norway.
 Located 385.10 km from Oslo Central Station, it is served by a single long-distance train in each direction, operated by Go-Ahead Norge, to serve commuter traffic to and from the town of Kristiansand.
 The station has two platforms and a passing loop, although the main platform is only 46 m long.

 The station was opened on 17 December 1943 as part of the segment of the Sørlandet Line between Kristiansand and Sira.
 The line past the station was electrified in 1946 and the station automated in 1969.
-The following year the station became unmanned and the station building was demolished in 1987.
+The following year the station became unstaffed and the station building was demolished in 1987.
 The Norwegian National Rail Administration has decided to close the station in 2019, as it only served 2,200 annual passengers in 2008.

 History

 Breland Station was built during the Second World War under the German-administrated expansion of the Sørlandet Line west of Kristiansand.
 The station building was completed in 1942 after designs by NSB Arkitektkontor.
 It was originally proposed to be named Bredland, but this was changed to Breland.
 Irregular revenue traffic commenced on the line on 17 December 1943 and the station became operative from the same day.
 Ordinary traffic commenced on 1 March 1944.
 Electric traction was not introduced until 16 May 1946, as part of the electrification from Marnardal Station to Kristiansand Station.

 An interlocking system became operational on 10 September 1969, allowing the station to become remotely controlled from 19 November 1969.
-The station became unmanned from 1 June 1970, and the station building was demolished in 1987.
+The station became unstaffed from 1 June 1970, and the station building was demolished in 1987.